Canonical commutation relation: Weyl relations

 These relations may be thought of as an exponentiated version of the canonical commutation relations; they reflect that translations in position and translations in momentum do not commute.
 One can easily reformulate the Weyl relations in terms of the representations of the Heisenberg group.

 The uniqueness of the canonical commutation relations—in the form of the Weyl relations—is then guaranteed by the Stone–von Neumann theorem.

-It is important to note that for technical reasons, the Weyl relations are not strictly equivalent to the canonical commutation relation $[\hat{x},\hat{p}]=i\hbar$.
+For technical reasons, the Weyl relations are not strictly equivalent to the canonical commutation relation $[\hat{x},\hat{p}]=i\hbar$.
 If $\hat{x}$ and $\hat{p}$ were bounded operators, then a special case of the Baker–Campbell–Hausdorff formula would allow one to "exponentiate" the canonical commutation relations to the Weyl relations.
 Since, as we have noted, any operators satisfying the canonical commutation relations must be unbounded, the Baker–Campbell–Hausdorff formula does not apply without additional domain assumptions.
 Indeed, counterexamples exist satisfying the canonical commutation relations but not the Weyl relations.
 (These same operators give a counterexample to the naive form of the uncertainty principle.)
 These technical issues are the reason that the Stone–von Neumann theorem is formulated in terms of the Weyl relations.

 A discrete version of the Weyl relations, in which the parameters s and t range over $\mathbb{Z}/n$, can be realized on a finite-dimensional Hilbert space by means of the clock and shift matrices.